-Bierschenke restaurant in Essex Street, off Strand, also offers more than food and drink.
-Beside the rich selection of meals made with German-imported ingredients, pils and schnapps (like a German cider), Bierschenke offers a plethora of events, including regular football screenings, a Bavarian band every Saturday and, from April, Student Mondays with reduced prices on beers, schnapps and food.
-Bierschenke, Essex St, London WC2R 3JF
+Bierschenke restaurant in the heart of the City also offers more than food and drink.
+Beside the rich selection of meals made with German-imported ingredients, pils and a decent range of schnapps (German spirits), Bierschenke offers a plethora of events, including regular football screenings and a Bavarian Oompah-pop band every Saturday.
+Bierschenke, 4 London Wall Buildings, Blomfield Street, EC2M 5NT.

-With a name meaning hangover (it literally translates to 'cat's wail'), it should be no surprise that Katzenjammers restaurant next to London Bridge could probably help you to get one.
+With a name meaning hangover (it literally translates to 'cat's wail'), it should be no surprise that Katzenjammers restaurant next to London Bridge is an exceptionally popular drinking den.
 All the Bavarian sausages are accompanied by a typical selection of German beers.
-It has live music on Fridays and Saturdays, featuring a proper German brass band wearing traditional Bavarian clothes.
+It has live music on Thursdays, Fridays and Saturdays in the vaulted Bierhall, featuring a proper German brass band wearing traditional Bavarian clothes.
 Londonist Facebook follower Lauren recommends 'Katzenjammers and the oompah band on a Saturday night playing Queen' .
 Things might get a little rowdy, but you won't want to break free.
-Katzenjammers, 24 Southwark Street, SE1
+Katzenjammers, The Hop Exchange, 24 Southwark Street, SE1 1TY

-The Zeitgeist pub in Vauxhall has replaced the ancient Jolly Gardeners pub which stood for 120 years, was patronised by Charlie Chaplin and was also the setting for two major films.
-Restored and transformed into the Zeitgeist, the menu offers a special all-you-can-eat offer on Friday lunchtime for £7.95, and includes plenty of vegetarian dishes.
-It has a huge selection of regional treasures, such as the Schlenkerla Smoked Beer, which tastes of smokey bacon — yes it does.
-A big screen inside the pub lets German fans enjoy a national match.
+The Zeitgeist in Vauxhall was once the site of the Jolly Gardeners pub which stood for 120 years, was patronised by Charlie Chaplin and was also the setting for two major films.
+Restored and transformed into the Zeitgeist, the menu offers a special all-you-can-eat buffet on Friday lunchtime for £11, and includes plenty of vegetarian dishes.
+On the booze front it has a huge selection of regional treasures, such as the Schlenkerla smoked beer, which reportedly tastes of smokey bacon, and Früh Kölsch on tap (which isn't easy to find in London).
 Ahmed says on Facebook: 'Zeitgeist in Vauxhall ist enfach super!', and although our German isn't top-notch, even we can translate that.
-Zeitgeist, 49-51 Black Prince Road, SE11 6AB.
+Zeitgeist, 49-51 Black Prince Road, SE11 6AB

 Ronny's German Delicatessen in Richmond (and their roving Backhaus Bakery Van) bake using only German-originated flours and has a wide variety of products, including flu remedies!
 If you're visiting the delicatessen in person, we recommend a morning visit, otherwise the best of the pretzels and breads will likely already be snapped up.
 If Richmond's too far, you can purchase products online.
-Backhaus, 175 Ashburnham Road, Richmond TW10 7NR
+Ronny's, 175 Ashburnham Road, Richmond, TW10 7NR

-Not to be confused with the bakery van mentioned above, Bäkehaus has a similar name but it's a different German bakery and eat-in place, based in Hammersmith.
-Its products include fresh bakery goods like breads, cakes and pastries, plus breakfasts, soups, hot snacks and meaty fleischkäse-filled sandwiches.
+Not to be confused with the bakery van mentioned above, Bäkehaus has a similar name but it's an entirely different eat-in bakery.
+Based in Hammersmith, its products include fresh bakery goods like breads, cakes and pastries, plus breakfasts, soups, hot snacks and meaty fleischkäse-filled sandwiches.
 Bäkehaus, 71 King St, London W6 9HW

 Street Food, Take-Away & Markets

-Expert baker Klaus from Artisan Foods will treat your palate with artisan breads and savoury items from the finest German baking tradition.
+Expert baker Klaus from Artisan Foods treats your palate with artisan breads and savoury items from the finest German baking tradition.
 The cheesecake is also a must-try.
-Artisan Foods, Balham, Blackheath, Bloomsbury, Brixton, Islington, London Bridge, Pimlico Road and South Kensigton.
-Check website for more information
+Artisan Foods, Balham, Blackheath, Bloomsbury, Ealing, Islington, Pimlico Road and South Kensigton.
+Check website for more exact trading days and locations

 Find a taste of the Black Forest at Herman Ze German shop and take-away, with locations in Soho, Charing Cross and Fitzrovia.
 It has a wide range of sausages (including a vegan wurst) served with your choice of toppings including sauerkraut, pickled onions, curry sauce, crispy onion and more.
 Bread and pastries are baked fresh every day, and schnitzels make an appearance too.
 'By far the best around central!!
 Imported and proper German food like going home for a few hours' says Johanna on Facebook.
 Herman Ze German, 33 Old Compton Street, W1D 5JU and 19 Villiers Street, WC2N 6ND and 43 Charlotte Street, W1T 1RS

-...when it comes, enjoy a long walk along the Southbank and warm up with some German deli at the Southbank Christmas Market, in which you can usually find plenty of German food and drink stalls to stock up on glühwein, fritters and cookies.
+...when it comes, enjoy a long walk along the Southbank and warm up with some goodies at the Southbank Christmas Market, in which you can usually find plenty of German food and drink stalls to stock up on glühwein, fritters and cookies.
 The Southbank Christmas Market takes place along the Southbank, starting from the Royal Festival Hall and usually runs from mid-November until Christmas.

-To get into a Bavarian groove, find the huge Bavarian Village within the massive complex of Winter Wonderland in Hyde Park.
+To get into a Bavarian groove, find the huge Bavarian Village within the massive complex of Hyde Park's ever-popular Winter Wonderland.
 Enjoy food, drinks and live performances throughout the opening period.
 Winter Wonderland takes place inside Hyde Park, and usually runs from the last week of November until the first week of January.

-- Kipferl Austrian bakery and coffeehouse, 20 Camden Passage, London N1 8ED
+- Kipferl Austrian bakery and coffeehouse, 20 Camden Passage, N1 8ED

-- St Moritz Swiss restaurant, 161 Wardour Street, London W1F 8WJ
+- St Moritz Swiss restaurant, 161 Wardour Street, W1F 8WJ

-- Tiroler Hut Austrian restaurant, 7 Westbourne Grove, London W2 4UA
+- Tiroler Hut Austrian restaurant, 7 Westbourne Grove, W2 4UA